rainbowwarriorconnection/rainbow-warrior-connection.github.io/index.md

 ### Student Home Page

 On the Student Home page, there is a form that holds the information about the student.
-The user can edit their profile and it will update their profile with the new information
+The user can edit their profile and it will update their profile with the new information.

 <img src="images/student-home.png">